Shoofly/thumbnailgrid/readme.txt

 == Screenshots ==

 1. This is a screenshot taken from our old web site.
-Please visit http://www.shooflysolutions.com/shortcodes/ to see the thumbnail demos.
+Please visit http://www.shooflysolutions.com to see the thumbnail demos.

 2. To view or modify "Blog Pages Show at most, go to the reading section of your Wordpress Settings

 3. Settings page - Settings for the Thumbnail Grid can be found under the Settings Menu

 == Changelog ==
+* =Version 6.5
+* =Update version information
+* =Tell users about our new plugin
+* =Version 6.4
+* =Fix introduced bug
+* =Version 6.3
+* =Use taxonomy for the category instead of cat for posts
+* =Version 6.2
+* =Allow category as alternative to cat
+* =Allow debug as alternative to debug_query
+* =6.1
+* Fix description
+* add script kiddies control
+* =6.0
+* Added post id data to thumbnail for javascript
+* Fix default values
+* Fix missing id for thumbnail grid
+* Fix processing of boolean values
+* Add has_thumbnails setting
+* Remove support for bookmarks
+* Better script loading
 * =5.5
 * Add ability to open links in new page, target shortcode (target ="_blank")
 * Fill in missing alt from links
 * =5.4
 * Add missing javascript for autocenter
 * Fix autocenter when number of items in grid is less than can fit in content
 * Fix some of the __not_in code, not working natively
 * =5.3
 * Grid now has a class for the page.
 This is only unique if there is only one grid on the page.
 * Add new filter to modify the title
 * Fix filter for text under the title
 * New param maxgridwidth.
 You can now set maxgridwidth instead (or with) width.
 This will enable grid to wrap when using aligngrid.
 * Fix post_parent__not_in
 * New param aligngrid="autocenter" - Uses jQuery to keep the grid centered for themes where centering is not working.
 * Another fix for empty settings
 * =5.2
 * Fix broken settings